 Choosing Geography enables pupils to construct useful A-Level combinations in preparation for University and beyond.
 In addition to a breadth of knowledge, critical skills are developed through the evaluation of written, numerical, graphical and cartographical information.

-In the Fourth Form we study units on Rivers, Natural Hazards and Fragile Environments, linking the physical processes to challenges we face in the world today, for example water scarcity and hazard management.
-The Fifth Form curriculum focuses on Economic Geography and Urban Environments, covering topics such as the rapid urbanization of mega cities and impacts of deindustrialisation.
+In the 4th Form, we study units on Rivers, Natural Hazards and Fragile Environments, linking the physical processes to challenges we face in the world today, for example water scarcity and hazard management.
+The 5th Form curriculum focuses on Economic Geography and Urban Environments, covering topics such as the rapid urbanization of mega cities and impacts of deindustrialisation.

 Pupils are assessed through two final examinations covering the physical and human topics and fieldwork.